 Anyone in the Traverse City area who believes she/he has been discriminated against on the basis of race, color, religion, national origin, sex, age, height, weight, marital status, physical or mental disability, family status, sexual orientation, or gender identity may file a written report of discrimination with the Human Rights Commission.

 We encourage you to submit a complaint to the appropriate local, state or federal agency.
-Statute of limitation may apply.
-Click here for complaint form.
+A statute of limitation may apply.
+Click here for a complaint form.